ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is for software developers and engineers looking to understand SIMD code  portability across platforms, specifically between Intel and ARM architectures.
+who_is_this_for: This is for software developers and engineers looking to understand SIMD code  portability across platforms, specifically between Intel, ARM & PowerPC architectures.

 learning_objectives:
     - Understand the challenges of porting SIMD code from one platform to another.